stealthman22/movie-pal/src/react.md

 - Custom hooks should always have the prefix use in the filename,followed by name of primary component using it.

  <!-- How do we use momoization to optimize a react app? -->

+ ### Styled Components
+ - Learn how to create a styled basic styled component
+ - Learn how to handle props in styled component
+ - Create a global style with styled components

+ Look up tagged functions

+ Props in  a way behave like dynamic properties
+When content could change, you can use a prop

+styled components isolate your styles to one component at a time and prevents things from getting messy

+I would prefer to destructure my props

+Use { } around imports when they are not coming in as default.